Maybe we'll play some Glam Rock before it's all said and done.

 Hey, what's up, Saud?

-Well, do you uh do you want to out yourself right now or or do you want to keep yourself do you do you want to keep yourself under wraps?
+Well, do you want to out yourself right now or do you want to keep yourself, do you want to keep yourself under wraps?

 I mean, it's up to you, but you can say whatever you'd like.

-Three more but I I actually why isn't this working?
+But I actually, why isn't this working?

-Um what else is new?
+What else is new?

 Yeah, what else is new?

-Last Friday, I did a segment on the InfoWars War Room titled Warning a Military False Flag May Be the Only Thing to Save the Military Industrial Complex and its client states.
+Last Friday, I did a segment on the InfoWars War Room titled, Warning, a Military False Flag May Be the Only Thing to Save the Military Industrial Complex and Its Client States, its client states being Israel and Ukraine.

 I mean, come on.

-Are we really that incompetent and inept at the military level, or was this done intentionally?
+Are we really that incompetent and inept at the military level?

 And so they can't plan press conferences like that.

-The military industrial complex needs to shed blood, just like Israel needed bloodshed for them to go into Gaza.
+The military-industrial complex needs to shed blood, just like Israel needed bloodshed for them to go into Gaza.

 All right, I got one other small question.

-That's and I I agree with that.
+I agree with that.

 Do you think it's more likely that they'll use the law fair against Donald Trump to try to keep him out?